万维书刊网微信二维码

 4.2 Authors and affiliation

 Each author should have participated sufficiently in the work to take public responsibility for the content.
-Capitalize the first letter in the surname(s) and spell out the given name(s) in full-name form, e.g. Jiandong Jiang.
+Capitalize all letters in the surname(s) and spell out the given name(s) in full e.g. Xi-an LIU.
 Any change in authorship must be approved in writing by all authors.
 The corresponding author should be indicated by an asterisk (*) to the right of the corresponding author’s name and their telephone number, fax number and e-mail address given in the footnote.
 The affiliation of each author should also be given.

 4.3 Abstract